LilZgur12345/ProjectPenney404/README.md

 # Quick Start Guide:

 To view the probabilities & heatmaps, no setup is necessary.
 However, uv & the required libraries must be installed for the code to work.
 To augment the existing data, the 'augment' boolean can be set to True & 'augment_decks' can be assigned a quantity.
 The number of decks can be altered to easily debug/test things.
 Run the files in the following order to prevent NameError or ImportError.
-Visualization.py creates two pngs called totals_penney_game & tricks_penney_game.
+Visualization.py creates two pngs called totals_penney_heatmaps & tricks_penney_heatmaps.
 For reference, example heatmaps produced with 100,000 decks & an augmentation of 1,000 are also included in the GitHub main.

 First, clone the repository & then run the following code in a new module with the desired number of decks/augmentation: